Frequently Asked Questions

 It is not necessary to purchase a personal printer.
 We suggest that you wait and make a purchase decision about a printer after you determine your printing needs and become more familiar with the printing resources available at the college.
 Berklee's Media Center provides print stations where you can connect your laptop to print documents.

 - Is financing available?

 - I have an account balance; can I still pick up any items in these packages?

 - Can I return anything?

-- I am a summer 12-Week-Only student or a provisionally accepted student attending in the summer.
+- I am a Berklee Summer Semester student or a provisionally accepted student attending in the summer.
 Do I need to purchase a laptop or software?

 To simplify the purchasing process, Berklee includes a laptop computer purchase and required software charge for entering Boston campus students (including first-semester transfer students) on students' first semester tuition bill.
 If you are entering in Valencia, you will be charged only for the required software package.
 If you are bringing your own laptop in Boston, once having completed the entering student laptop requirement form, we will have the laptop charge removed and replaced with the software package charge.